Installing SeaweedFS on Linux

 sudo chmod 750 /var/lib/seaweedfs

-If you plan to use multiple disks, you can later specify multiple directories (comma-separated).
+If you plan to use multiple disks, you can later specify multiple directories, separated by commas.

 | Component | Default Port |